Lurker00/DX200-USB-Audio-Release/README.md

 ### Actions
 * ***Collect system logs*** - push this button to collect system logs, e.g. to send to me for investigation.
 It creates files on the internal storage with names `syslogs0.tgz`, `syslogs1.tgz` etc. up to 5 in total, and `syslogs0.tgz` is always the most recent collection.
 * ***Grant SD card write access to all apps*** - Android in DX200 has broken the standard way to let the user grant write access to apps.
 This button grants it to all at once.
-If you have updated an app that needs write access, you have to push this buton again.
+If you have updated an app that needs write access, you have to push this button again.

 ## Indicator color
 The circle in the bottom right corner of the application icon in the notification bar reflects the current state: